YottaDB/YDBDoc/GTMMessageRecovery/errors.rst

 CTLMNEMAXLEN, The maximum length of a control mnemonic has been exceeded

-Run Time Error: This indicates that YottaDB/GT.M encountered a controlmnemonic that exceeds the supported maximum length.
+Run Time Error: This indicates that YottaDB encountered a controlmnemonic that exceeds the supported maximum length.

-Action: Modify the controlmnemonic so that it does not exceed the permitted length.
+Action: Modify the control mnemonic so that it does not exceed the permitted length.

 -----------------
 CTLMNEXPECTED